Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations.rst

 Schedule evaluations
 --------------------

 You can schedule evaluations to run automatically at regular intervals.
-This is useful to detect regressions in your model's performance over time.
+This is useful to detect regressions in your agent's performance over time.

 On the Evaluations page, click on the "Schedule" tab.
 This will display a list of all the scheduled evaluations.